So you want to buy a Steelcase chair but feel worn about buying one without testing it out first?

 Healthy Back stocks several Steelcase chairs.
 As a fun bonus, they also sell the Steelcase Walkstation, which combines a standing desk with a treadmill so you can get those steps in while getting things done!

 All the Healthy Back locations also repair chairs.
-We believe that keeping your Steelcase chair serviced is key to ensuring it lasts.
+Keeping your Steelcase chair serviced is key to ensuring it lasts.
 So if you live near a Healthy Back store, you know you can get your chair looked at if it’s not meeting your needs.

 4/ Red Thread